-Expand our business and geographical footprint through opportunistic acquisitions and intend to evaluate inorganic growth opportunities going forward.
+Expand our business and geographical footprint through opportunistic acquisitions

+We intend to augment our growth by pursuing selective acquisitions and strategic alliances that provide us access to technology expertise, specialised services, market share and geographical reach and allow us to expand our offerings and grow our customer base.
+We have historically expanded our business through organic growth only and intend to evaluate inorganic growth opportunities going forward.
 We may opportunistically consider acquisitions to selectively expand in the segments we operate.
 We intend on executing bolt-on acquisitions and expediting post-acquisition integrations through our standardized protocols, IT infrastructure integrations, logistics, financial and equipment servicing capabilities.
 Through our proposed acquisitions and strategic initiatives we also intend to expand our presence internationally by following the same approach that has allowed us to grow our business and operations.
 We believe such acquisitions will support our long-term strategy, strengthen our competitive position, increase our market share and aid in acquiring technical expertise and achieving greater scale to grow our earnings and increase shareholder value.